UTF-EBCDIC

 UTF-EBCDIC is rarely used, even on the EBCDIC-based mainframes for which it was designed.
 IBM EBCDIC-based mainframe operating systems, such as z/OS, usually use UTF-16 for complete Unicode support.
 For example, IBM Db2, COBOL, PL/I, Java and the IBM XML toolkit support UTF-16 on IBM mainframes.

-Codepage layout
+Code page layout

 There are 160 characters with single-byte encodings in UTF-EBCDIC (compared to 128 in UTF-8).
 As can be seen, the single-byte portion is similar to IBM-1047 instead of IBM-37 due to the location of the square brackets.
 CCSID 37 has [] at hex BA and BB instead of at hex AD and BD respectively.